mikndotdev/mikandev-docs/src/content/docs/solutions/developers/releaselink/index.md

 ## Rate Limits

 Requests to the GitHub API are unauthenticated by default (60 requests/hour per IP).
 To raise the limit to 5,000 requests/hour, set a `GITHUB_TOKEN` environment variable with a GitHub token; it is sent as a bearer token automatically when present.

+## Caching

+GitHub API responses can be cached in Redis so repeated requests for the same repository don't re-query GitHub and burn through the rate limit.
+Set a `REDIS_URL` environment variable pointing at your Redis instance to enable it; when unset, caching is disabled and every request queries GitHub directly.
+Tagged releases are cached for 30 days (their assets never change), while `latest` is cached for 10 minutes so new releases show up quickly.
+Override the durations (in seconds) with the optional `CACHE_TTL_TAG` and `CACHE_TTL_LATEST` variables.